by Zach Below

 The same concept rings true for Adult Ministry, Small Groups, and church ministry as a whole.

 So why am I in Knoxville, TN, with 9 Jr. High girls while my family is 400 miles away?
-Because I have no doubt that this week will be a standing stone in their lives, a lasting memory that is grounded in relational growth with the leaders who gave up their time to tag along.
+Because I have no doubt that this week will be a standing stone in their lives, a lasting memory that is grounded in relational growth with the leaders who gave up their time to volunteer.
 I want to give a very sincere thank you to those leaders who aren’t paid to travel with students but are willing to give up their pay to do so.
 It blows my mind every time!